rajatcse1/SFDC_Training/Practice/Program/09_String.md

-22. Write a program in C to convert a string to lowercase.
+22. Write a program in Apex to convert a string to lowercase.

-Test Data :
+- Test Data :
 Input a string in UPPERCASE : THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.

-Expected Output:
+- Expected Output:
 ```

 Here is the above string in lowercase :
 the quick brown fox jumps over the lazy dog.

-23. Write a program in C to check whether a character is Hexadecimal Digit or not.
+23. Write a program in Apex to check whether a character is Hexadecimal Digit or not.

-Test Data :
+- Test Data :
 Input a character : 7

-Expected Output:
+- Expected Output:
 ```

 The entered character is a hexadecimal digit.

-24. Write a program in C to check whether a letter is uppercase or not.
+24. Write a program in Apex to check whether a letter is uppercase or not.

-Test Data :
+- Test Data :
 Input a character : p

-Expected Output:
+- Expected Output:
 ```

 The entered letter is not an UPPERCASE letter.

-25. Write a program in C to replace the spaces of a string with a specific character.
+25. Write a program in Apex to replace the spaces of a string with a specific character.

-Test Data :
+- Test Data :
 Input a string : Be glad to see the back of Input replace character : *

-Expected Output:
+- Expected Output:
 ```

 After replacing the space with  * the new string is :
 Be*glad*to*see*the*back*of*

-26. Write a program in C to count the number of punctuation characters exists in a string.
+26. Write a program in Apex to count the number of punctuation characters exists in a string.

-Test Data :
+- Test Data :
 Input a string : The quick brown fox, jumps over the, lazy dog.

-Expected Output:
+- Expected Output:
 ```

 The punctuation characters exists in the string is : 3

-27. Write a program in C to print only the string before new line character.
+27. Write a program in Apex to print only the string before new line character.

 Note: isprint() will only print line one, because the newline character is not printable.

-Expected Output:
+- Expected Output:
 ```

 The quick brown fox

-28. Write a program in C to check whether a letter is lowercase or not.
+28. Write a program in Apex to check whether a letter is lowercase or not.

-Test Data :
+- Test Data :
 Input a character : w

-Expected Output:
+- Expected Output:
 ```

 The entered letter is a lowercase letter.

-29. Write a program in C to read a file and remove the spaces between two words of its content.
+29. Write a program in Apex to read a file and remove the spaces between two words of its content.

-Expected Output:
+- Expected Output:
 ```

 The content of the file is :